veltzer/pytsv/README.md

-# pytimer
+# pytsv
-Easy timing module for python
+pytsv is a module to help with all things TSV